IndustryEssentials/ymir/README.md

 ![YMIR-GUI process](docs/images/YMIR-GUI-process.jpeg)

-As shown in the figure above, YMIR divides the model development process into multiple steps, details about how to run each step are listed in the subsequent sections.
+As shown in the figure above, YMIR divides the model development process into multiple steps.
+Details about how to run each step are listed in the subsequent sections.

 ## 3.1.
 Raw data preparation